delan/www.azabani.com/drafts/spelling-grammar-2.md

 ## Phase-locked decorations

-Blink (and WebKit) use an inheritance hack to propagate decorations from parents to their children, rather than properly implementing the concept of [*decorating box*](https://www.w3.org/TR/2019/CR-css-text-decor-3-20190813/#line-decoration).
+Blink uses an inheritance hack to propagate decorations from parents to children, rather than properly implementing the concept of [*decorating box*](https://www.w3.org/TR/2019/CR-css-text-decor-3-20190813/#line-decoration).
-In other words, we’re painting two independent decorations, whereas we *should* be painting one decoration that spans the entire word.
+In other words, we paint two independent decorations, whereas we *should* paint one decoration that spans the entire word.
-This has been the cause of [a lot of bugs](https://github.com/web-platform-tests/interop-2022/issues/23), and been widely regarded as a bad move.
+This has been the cause of [a lot of bugs](https://github.com/web-platform-tests/interop-2022/issues/23), and is widely regarded as a bad move.

-Note that this doesn’t mean we actually have to paint the decoration in a single pass, only that our rendering is *as if* that was the case.
+Note that we don’t actually have to paint the decoration in a single pass, we only have to render *as if* that was the case.
-For example, when testing the same change in Firefox, there’s some subtle jittering between the last letter and the rest of the word, which suggests that propagated decorations are probably being painted separately.
+For example, when testing the same change in Firefox, the decoration appears to jitter near the last letter, which suggests that the decoration is probably being painted separately for that element.

 <figure><div class="scroll"><div class="flex"><div class="_gifs _paused">
     <video loop playsinline tabindex="-1" width="384" height="216" poster="/images/spammar2-w5.png"><source src="/images/spammar2-w5.mp4"><source src="/images/spammar2-w5.webm"></video>
     <button type="button" aria-label="play">▶</button>
 </div></div></div></figure>

-Gecko actually goes above and beyond, even synchronising *separate* decorations introduced under the same block, which allows authors to make it look like their decorations change color partway through.
+Gecko goes above and beyond with this, even synchronising *separate* decorations introduced under the same block, which allows authors to make it look like their decorations change color partway through.

 <figure><div class="scroll">
     <img width="300" height="90" src="/images/spammar2-phase0.png" srcset="/images/spammar2-phase0.png 2x">